 YOU MAKE YOUR PARTNER CHOOSE

 Your home should not be a rotating podium where you and your stepkids are constantly battling it out to be number one in your partner’s heart.
-You’re setting yourself up to fail by find flaws, isolating yourself, or just generally putting your partner in the position to pick between you and the kids.
+You’re setting yourself up to fail by finding flaws, isolating yourself, or just generally putting your partner in the position to pick between you and the kids.

 Sometimes you might even be thinking you’re taking a stand against the ex by encouraging your partner not to chip in for something or help out on an occasion where the attention is taken off of you.
 But in reality, your partner isn’t choosing their ex, he or she is choosing their kid, plain and simple.